pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Changelog ==

+= 2.3.0 =
+* New "Email From" option.
+* The default value of "Conversion Mode" is "URL".
+* The "Conversion Mode" and "Automatically use cookies" options have been moved to a new "Mode" settings category.

 = 2.2.1 =
 * Predefined header and footer are available in the plugin settings.
 * Minor documentation and error message changes.